 The key participants of the InCK Model are the state Medicaid agency, a local entity called a “Lead Organization,” and a Partnership Council.
 Additional details on participant roles are described below:

 - Lead Organizations convene community partners to integrate coordination and management of the InCK Model’s core child services for the attributed population.
 The Lead Organization is accountable for improving population-level care quality and outcomes and developing service integration protocols and processes.
-HIPAA-covered entities, including state Medicaid agencies, will serve as Lead Organizations.
+HIPAA-covered entities, including state Medicaid agencies, serve as Lead Organizations.

 - State Medicaid Agencies support local implementation by providing population-level data for the geographic service area, supporting the development of information sharing arrangements and infrastructure, working to align support for the model across child-focused state agencies, and developing the pediatric APM.
 State Medicaid agencies participate in the model regardless of whether they also serve as the Lead Organization.